 b.
 Purpose Areas

-Through cooperative agreements, CJCC will make awards to agencies that will provide training and technical assistance to VOCA Victim Assistance service providers and others who work with victims of crime.
+Through cooperative agreements, CJCC will make awards to continue, expand, or enhance agencies that are providing training and technical assistance to VOCA Victim Assistance service providers and others who work with victims of crime.

 Purpose Area Allocations: